schaiane/Getting-and-Cleaning-Data/README.md

 ## Peer Assessment

-This is a step-by-step on how to run to code for the peer assessment
+This is a step-by-step on how to run the peer assessment code.

 ##### Step 1 - Downloading and saving the file

-Go to:
+Click:
 <https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip>

 Download and save the file in the folder chosen as the Working Directory.